hyperledger/iroha/docs/source/deploy/single.rst

  * A keypair for the peer is generated
  * This is the first time you run the Iroha on this peer and you want to create new chain

 ..
 Hint:: Have you got something that is not the same as in the list of assumptions?
-Please, refer to the section below the document, titled as `Dealing with troubles`_.
+Please, refer to the section :ref:`deploy_troubles`.

 In case of valid assumptions, the only thing that remains is to launch the daemon process with following parameters: